Santa Holidays: A Winter Wonderland Lapland Vacation

 Unless you plan to arrive from Europe, you’ll need to fly into the capital city of Helsinki.
 From there you can book a smaller commuter flight or take the Santa Claus Express Train (read more about our experience on the train using the link).

-We flew from Munich, Germany (which meant we were able to enjoy the Munich Christmas markets) to Helsinki and then onto Rovaniemi.
+We flew from Munich, Germany (which meant we were able to enjoy the Munich Christmas markets) to Helsinki and then onto Rovaniemi on Finnair.
 For our return, it was cheaper (and more fun) to take the Santa Claus Express Train from Rovaniemi to Helsinki, spend the day in Helsinki and then fly out back to Munich.
 We finished the drive back to Stuttgart where we lived.

 If you are headed to Rovaniemi from the US and worried about jet lag ruining the first day or two of your trip, read these great tips for adjusting your child to a new time zone and dealing with jet lag.